DragonBuilder/nandi/README.md

 The `SignUpHandler` expects the request body to be a JSON and conforming to the type `UserSignUp` as defined in [handlers.go](handlers.go).

-One the body is decoded into an instance of `UserSignUp`, some basic validations such as making sure none of the fields are empty and such.
+Once the body is decoded into an instance of `UserSignUp`, some basic validations are performed such as making sure none of the fields are empty and such.

 Then we generate the hash of the `Password` field and also compare it with value at `ConfirmPassword` field.
 This is to ensure that the user didn't accidently make a typo while entering the password.